zigurous/unity-graphics-utils/Documentation~/articles/custom-meshes.md

 - `Cube-Inverted.mesh`: cube mesh with inverted normals and triangles (inside-out)
 - `Cube-Tiling.mesh` cube mesh designed specifically for [Material Tiling](/manual/material-tiling)

-There are also 3 different scripts to generate cube meshes at runtime:
+There are also 3 different scripts to generate these cube meshes at runtime:

 - [CubeMesh](/api/Zigurous.Graphics/CubeMesh)
 - [CubeMesh3](/api/Zigurous.Graphics/CubeMesh3)